 - Summary: Northwestern University offers this scholarship to students who graduate from high schools in Evanston and Chicago.

 - Eligibility: The scholarship replaces the summer earnings expectation of the student and also the work-study allocation that meet university need.
 (Students may request work-study if federal eligibility remains.)
 Read more about the scholarship in Information on the Good Neighbor/Great University Scholarship.

 - Award range: Eligibility is based on demonstrated university financial need and range from $1,000 - $5,500.

 QuestBridge National College Match Scholarship

 - Summary: Northwestern University is a partner college with QuestBridge, a not-for-profit organization that helps match low-income students who have excellent academic records with selective colleges.
 Northwestern provides considerable scholarship assistance to students matched through this program.
 Please visit Northwestern's QuestBridge page for more information.

 - For more information, including deadline dates, please contact QuestBridge directly.

 - Summary: Scholarship program established in 2016 by Northwestern for students who have completed their studies at City Colleges of Chicago and transferred to Northwestern.

-- Renewal: The Star Scholarship is available for up to two years.
+- Renewal: The Star Scholarship is available for up to three years.
 Recipient must maintain satisfactory academic progress.